YHSome/yhsome.github.io/README.md

 # Introduction
   YHSome:This is a rather simple website for saving my online pages, which doesn't even support Chinese.
 Click the link below to access related content.
-I will update the UI after my high school graduation.
+I will update the UI after my senior high school graduation.

 ## Subdirectories